polyfy/polylith/readme.md

 `development`, `components/user` and `bases/cli` makes the tool understand that `command-line`, `development`, `user` and `cli` are changed.

 When we created the workspace, a [.gitignore](https://git-scm.com/docs/gitignore) file was also created for us.
-Now it's a good time to add more rows here if needed.
-Right now it looks like this:
+Now is a good time to add more rows here if needed:
 ```sh
 **/classes
 **/target